How to Structure Transactions That Won’t Increase Property Taxes

 - New Section 62(p) of the Rev. & Tax.
 Code, excludes from reassessment most transfers between Registered Domestic Partners, whether during life or on death, if the transfers occur on or after January 1, 2006.
 For example, Partner 1 creates a trust naming Partner 2 as beneficiary.
 Partner 1 dies.
 The property will not be reassessed upon transfer to Partner 2.
 Partner 1 can also transfer title during life to Partner 2 without triggering reassessment.

-- ADVICE: Since the exclusion does not apply to transfers to legal entities, always transfer real property to Child before transferring the property to an entity.
+- ACTION TO CONSIDER: Since the exclusion does not apply to transfers to legal entities, always transfer real property to a Child before transferring the property to an entity.
 See example above under Proportional Interest Exclusion.

 Property tax planning is a complex area of the law.
 Without a complete understanding of the issues, one could easily trigger a reassessment of property that could have been avoided with proper planning.

 Attorney Michelle C. Lerman, a board member of the Marin County Bar Association, practices in estate planning, probate, trust administration and co-ownership issues.
 She and her husband, Jeffrey H. Lerman, are partners of Lerman Law Partners, LLP, which has offices in Los Angeles and San Rafael.
 In addition to estate planning, the firm has expertise in business, real estate transactions, litigation, and finance. www.lermanlaw.com